|

 Black buffalo Horn (This type of Horn is Solid throughout)

-I love to work with Black Buffalo horn even though it's a difficult material to work with - the finish makes it all worthwhile!
+I like working with Black Buffalo horn even though it's a difficult material to work with - the finish makes it all very worthwhile though!
+One thing to bear in mind with Horn, as for all natural materials, is that it's not 100% stable and may expand and contract according to severity of environmental conditions.

-Cow Horn (As it's mostly hollow, except for near the tip, I only use it in small pieces)
+Cow Horn (As it's mostly hollow, except for near the tip, I only use it in small pieces and then very rarely)

 Combination of Buffalo and Cow Horn handle